Reality Winner: Arrest

-When FBI agents arrived at her home on June 3, 2017, Winner didn’t insist on consulting a lawyer, and the FBI agents failed to inform her of her Miranda rights when Winner was arrested.
-When her house was searched and she was initially questioned, Winner stated that she had a pink AR-15, a 9-millimeter Glock, and a 15gauge shotgun, as well as two pets: a foster dog and a cat.
-She stated she "wasn't trying to be a Snowden or anything".
+When FBI agents arrived at her home on June 3, 2017, Winner did not insist on consulting a lawyer, and the FBI agents failed to inform her of her Miranda rights when Winner was arrested.
+When her house was searched and she was initially questioned, Winner stated that she was not "trying to be a Snowden or anything".

 The Department of Justice announced her arrest on June 5.
 She was detained even before The Intercept published the article that was based upon the leaks.
 The Intercept report described Russian military attempts to interfere with the 2016 presidential election by hacking a U.S. voting software supplier and by sending spear-phishing emails to more than 100 local election officials just days before the November 8 election.
-The story was based upon a top secret May 5, 2017 National Security Agency (NSA) document leaked to them anonymously.
+The story was based upon a top secret May 5, 2017, National Security Agency (NSA) document leaked to them anonymously.

 Julian Assange, the founder of WikiLeaks, called on the public to support Winner, offering a $10,000 reward for information about a reporter for The Intercept who had allegedly helped the U.S. government identify Winner as the leaker.
 Assange wrote on Twitter that "Winner is no Clapper or Petraeus with 'elite immunity'.
 She's a young woman against the wall for talking to the press."